Strategic philanthropy for a low-carbon society

 - Sectoral initiatives: Energy Efficiency, Power and Transport;

-- Cross-cutting initiatives: Energy Union, Externalities, Finance and Economics, Governance and Innovation; and
+- Cross-cutting initiatives: Energy Union, Finance and Economics, Governance & Law and Industry & Innovation; and

 - Regional initiatives: EU/Brussels, Germany, United Kingdom, Poland, France and International.